This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Singleton Pattern is a common design pattern often used in scenarios requiring object uniqueness, such as configuration systems, logging systems, and database connection pools.
-But does the Singleton Pattern truly guarantee a singleton?
-What consequences might arise if uniqueness is not ensured?
+Singleton Pattern is a common design pattern, often applied in scenarios such as configuration systems, logging systems, and database connection pools, where object uniqueness must be ensured.
+But can the Singleton Pattern truly guarantee a single instance?
+What are the consequences if uniqueness is not guaranteed?

-Since this article is written, the answer is clearly no. There have been many discussions on Zhihu, such as Does the C++ Singleton Pattern across DLLs cause issues? and Singleton Pattern BUG in Mixed Use of Dynamic and Static Libraries.
-However, most of these discussions only provide solutions after encountering problems, which are scattered and lack systematic analysis of the root causes.
-Therefore, I wrote this article to delve into this issue in detail.
+Since I’ve written this article, the answer is definitely no. There have been many related discussions on Zhihu, such as Will C++ Singleton Pattern across DLLs cause problems? and Singleton Pattern BUG when mixing dynamic and static libraries.
+However, most of them just post solutions after encountering problems, which are scattered and lack a systematic analysis of the root causes.
+Therefore, I wrote this article to discuss this issue in detail.

 Clarifying the Problem

-First, we need to clarify the problem under discussion.
-Taking a common C++11 Singleton Pattern implementation as an example:
+First, let’s clarify the problem we are discussing, taking a common C++11 Singleton Pattern implementation as an example:

 class Singleton {